maurogwerder/pattern_recognition_exercises/final_report.md

 • What worked, what did not work

+A general challange for this task was, that it complexity made it hard to divide it up in smaller parts.
+Hence, it was sometimes hard to follow the progress of other team members.

+Initially we struggeled with the extraction of the different words.
+We soon realized that it would be disadvantagous to cut them out in the shape of the given mask, because this would make it harder to find a general approach for the coming processing steps.
+Additionally, we were not familiar with the svg format which made the cutting out even harder.
+Finally, one team member found a way to cut out the words as rectangle, which made the programming of a sliding window easier.

-We had some issues with handling missing values.
+Furthermore, we had some issues with handling missing values.
 If there are no black pixels in a window, how would we signify the non-existent upper and lower contour?
 Using 'None' at first needed a lot of complicated build-arounds, and thus we decided to use 0 instead, as it should not have any mathematical implications.

 • General thoughts about the group exercise